DataDog/documentation/content/en/synthetics/ci.md

 {{% /tab %}}
 {{< /tabs >}}

-### Setup the integration
+### Setup the client

-To setup your integration, Datadog API and application keys need to be configured.
+To setup your client, Datadog API and application keys need to be configured.
 These keys can be defined in three different ways:

 1. As environment variables: